Latest Trends in E-commerce: What You Should Know?

 Virtual Reality and Augmented Reality

 Despite being associated mainly with gaming, virtual reality and augmented reality have a plethora of other applications, including marketing.
+This technology is projected to grow at a CAGR of 37.9% from 2025 to 2030, enhancing customer engagement and reducing return rates.
 This is why we can observe a trend to use these technologies in e-commerce.
 How does it work?

 Imagine you sell furniture.
 With an AR app, you can provide your customers with an overview of what your products would look like in their homes and how they would fit in.
 Or, let’s say you sell clothes.
 You can create a world in virtual reality with virtual fitting rooms and a customer service agent at your customers’ disposal.